Intervention/docs/image/v3/introduction/index.md

 - Improved architecture
 - PSR-12 standardized

 The library is written to make PHP image manipulation easy and effortless.
-No matter whether you want to create image thumbnails, set watermarks, or format large large image files, Intervention Image helps you accomplish each task with as few lines of code.
+Whether you want to create image thumbnails, set watermarks, or format large large image files, Intervention Image helps you accomplish any task with just a few lines of code.

 Version 3 improves on the solid features and adds unique new details.